-The points below provide a brief overview of AIG’s life insurance policy, including cover types, the insurer’s claims history and some of the additional benefits provided.
+The points below provide a brief overview of AIG’s life insurance policy, including types of life insurance, the insurer’s claims history and some of the additional benefits provided.

 - Policy types: Choose from level term, decreasing term, increasing term, whole of life cover, care cover whole of life insurance, family income benefit, as well as Life Start cover (where premiums start low and increase over a period of time) and Instant Life Insurance (allowing you to get cover more quickly).
 Choose from joint and single policies.
 Terminal Illness Cover is automatically included and you can combine life insurance with Critical Illness cover.

 - Claims record: 2021 – Life insurance 98%, critical illness 98%.
 2020 – Life insurance 99%, critical illness 95%.
 2019 – AIG did not publish the percentage of claims it paid and instead chose to share the values – £48 million paid out in life insurance claims; £30 million paid out in critical illness claims and £12 million for terminal illness claims.
 2018 – Life insurance 99%, critical illness 94%.
 2017 – Life insurance 98%, critical illness 93%.